-OrienteeringUSA’s Youth Mapping Program (YMP) was developed to make it convenient for schools and non-profit youth organizations in the United States to get a good quality orienteering map made of their school or a nearby park to help in teaching orienteering.
+OrienteeringUSA’s Youth Mapping Program (YMP) was developed to make it convenient for schools and non-profit organizations serving youths (e.g., Park & Rec, Scout groups, organizations offering camps and after school care, etc.) in the United States to get a high quality orienteering map made of their school or a nearby park to help in teaching orienteering.
 YMP map projects are intended to be small teaching maps, typically less than 0.5 km2 (~120 acres) in size.
-Schools participate in the creation of the map by working with the remote mapper to be their “eyes on the ground”.
+Schools participate in the creation of the map by working with the remote mapper to be their “eyes on the ground” or “field-checker”.

 The purpose of this program is threefold: